Govin Singh

 Singh won the I-League with his former club Churchill Brothers S.C. in season 2008-2009 where he formed a solid defensive partnership alongside Gouramangi Moirangthem.

-Career
+Club career

 Churchill Brothers

 Singh signed for Churchill Brothers S.C. in 2008 and after 22 games in which Singh played in 16 of them Churchill Brothers S.C. won the I-League championship.

 East Bengal

 After his one-year stint with Churchill Brothers Singh signed with Kolkata club Kingfisher East Bengal F.C. who also play in the I-League.
 During his maiden year in Kolkata Singh played in 16 games out of the 26 matches as Kingfisher ended the season in 2nd place.

 Salgaocar

 After his one-year stay with Kingfisher East Bengal, Singh signed with Goa club Salgaocar S.C. also of the I-League.
 During his first year with Salgaocar Singh played in only five matches because of his Indian team commitments and because of injury.
 Even though he was absent from the team Singh was available for the match that won Salgaocar the I-League title.
 With that victory Govin Singh became the first and only player in I-League history to win the title with more than one club.